Beyond Surface Similarity: Evaluating LLM-Based Test Refactorings with Structural and Semantic Awareness: Threats to Validity

+Table~\ref{tab:human_mae} reports the mean absolute error (MAE) and the number of false negatives (FN), i.e., cases where metrics assign low scores despite developers validating the refactoring as correct.

+The results confirm that \textbf{CodeBLEU} performs worst (highest MAE, four false negatives), penalizing valid refactorings due to sensitivity to naming and structure.
+The \textbf{uniform average} (AVG) yields the lowest MAE but remains a naïve, non-interpretable aggregation.
+By contrast, \textbf{CTSES} achieves comparable error while offering interpretable weighting profiles that balance readability, structure, and semantics, thus providing a more developer-aligned view than raw similarity scores.

+The \emph{XPathLexer} refactoring from SF110 (iteration~2)\footnote{\url{https://anonymous.4open.science/r/CTSES-75D4/Developer_Aligned_Validation/SF110_XPathLexer_iter-2.jsonl}} illustrates this limitation.
+The EvoSuite test had 100+ noisy, duplicated methods, while the GPT-4o refactoring added constants, meaningful names, comments, and removed redundancy—clear readability gains with preserved behavior.
+Developers judged it valid, yet CodeBLEU ($0.21$), METEOR ($0.08$), and ROUGE-L ($0.14$) all gave very low scores, keeping \texttt{AVG} and \texttt{CTSES} below $0.22$.
+This highlights how similarity-based metrics miss radical but beneficial refactorings, and why CTSES, though mitigating some issues, must be extended with dimensions like naming quality, comment density, and smell reduction to better match human judgment.

+\textbf{Takeaway.} CTSES is a proof-of-concept for human-aligned evaluation of test refactoring.
+By balancing readability, semantics, and structure, it illustrates the promise of composite metrics, while highlighting the need to enrich them with dimensions that directly reflect human-perceived quality.

-\subsection{Threats to Validity}
+\section{Threats to Validity}

-Our study faces three main threats. \textbf{Internal validity:} CTSES weights are manually defined, though empirically motivated; future work may explore automated tuning. \textbf{External validity:} Results are based on two benchmarks (Defects4J, SF110) and two LLMs (GPT-4o, MISTRAL), which may limit generalizability. \textbf{Construct validity:} CTSES builds on static similarity metrics and may miss dynamic aspects of test behavior, which could be addressed by combining it with mutation testing or coverage analysis.
+\texttt{CTSES} weights are manually chosen, though our grid-search validation mitigates arbitrariness and future work could explore learned tuning.
+Our evaluation relies on two benchmarks (Defects4J, SF110) and two LLMs (GPT-4o, Mistral), which may limit generalizability.
+Moreover, \texttt{CTSES} builds on static similarity metrics and does not capture dynamic behavior; integrating coverage or mutation analysis would strengthen construct validity.